cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 Choose <span class="notranslate">_Options_</span> tab to set user email notifications for resellers’ end users.

 In <span class="notranslate">_LVE Faults email notifications_</span> section tick appropriate checkboxes to set the required type of notification.

+Starting from LVE Manager v.7.3.0-1 and LVE-Stats v.4.1.4-1 users can disable in their Resource Usage plugin email notifications about hitting LVE limits by themselves.

+To allow users to do so, the reseller should enable the _Notify Customers_ and _Notify Reseller’s Customers_ options.

+Unfortunately, it is not possible to disable LVE Faults Email Notifications for all users by default so that users can enable the feature themselves in their interface.

+But it is possible to enable LVE Faults Email Notifications for all users by default, so that users can disable the feature themselves in their interface.

 ![](/images/optionsresellernotify_zoom70.png)